 Little did we know at the time, but apparently that kind of danger was exactly what Frisco liked!

 That particular powder keg, though, was one of the few in Frisco’s life that never went off.
 All that early tension gave the writers a way to play out viewers’ concerns over replacing Blackie, then eventually get the stamp of approval from the departing character himself.
 Blackie and Frisco made peace and became fast friends, even rooming together at the hotel.

-Well, they became fast friends for about two months before Blackie accidentally killed a man and was sent off to prison never to be seen again… but that was kind of the point.
+Well, they became fast friends for about two months before Blackie accidentally killed a woman and was sent off to prison never to be seen again… but that was kind of the point.